nuxt/website-v2/content/en/guides/features/configuration.md

 <base-alert>

-If you have two files with the same name eg. main.scss and main.css, and don't add an extension in the css array eg. `css:['~/assets/css/main']`, then the files will be loaded in a specific order, first the css file and then the scss file.
+If you have two files with the same name eg. main.scss and main.css, and don't add an extension in the css array eg. `css:['~/assets/css/main']`, then the only one file will be loaded depending on the default order.
+In this case only the css file will be loaded and the scss file will be ignored.

 </base-alert>